glovey/Google-Book-Search/README.md

 - Search Google Books
 - See your reading list
 - Load previously save reading list
-- Delete previously saved reading
+- Delete previously saved reading list
 - Save reading list and shut down

-And after selecting any of these options, you will be instructed how to proceed through each.
+And after selecting any of these options, you will be instructed on how to proceed through each.

 ## Unit tests

 This version of this programme passes all unit tests.
+However, tests should be run when there is no save file i.e.
+`saved_reading_list.pickle` does not exist.
+Certain tests create and then delete this file during their operation.

-Pytest does however raise a Deprecation Warning but this does not impact on functionality.
+Pytest does also raise a Deprecation Warning but this does not impact on functionality.

 ## Issues

-The programme passes all unit tests but a Deprecation warning is raised.
+- The programme passes all unit tests but a Deprecation warning is raised.
 While this does not affect functionality this should be resolved in future development.

-For now, Pytest reports this warning in addition to the unit tests, as it should, when pytest is called with:
+   - For now, Pytest reports this warning in addition to the unit tests, as it should, when pytest is called with:

      `pytest`

-To remove the warning from the report, run pytest by entering
+  - To remove the warning from the report, run pytest by entering
       `pytest -Wi`

     into the command prompt instead.

+- Unit test must be run while `saved_reading_list.pickle` does not exist.
+While this can be accommodated this requirement should be removed in future development.

 ## Future development

-- Resolve Issues
+- Resolve Issues:
+  - Identify cause of Deprecation Warning.
+  - Investigate advanced use of `monkeypacth` to mock save file and associated methods.
 - Improve save/load functionality
-  - allow for multiple named reading lists so each can be loaded and new books can be added
+  - allow for multiple named reading lists so each can be loaded and new books can be added .
 - Develop search function to allow result filtering by author / publisher etc.

 ## Credits